Anoosha16798/Automatic-Rotoscoping/README.md

          # if tkinter is not present install it via pip install tkinter

 Step 3 - Now clone this repository to your local file.
 Step 4 - Findmatte.py is the trained model and Rotomaker_v001.py is the main file.
+Run Rotomaker_v001.py file in the terminal via python (pass the path of Rotomaker_v001.py file)
-Step 5 - Run Rotomaker_v001.py file in the terminal via python (pass the path of Rotomaker_v001.py file) Step 6 - You will get GUI asking to choose a folder(which consists of images), choose any folder, set the resolution (256 is prefered)
+Step 5 - You will get GUI asking to choose a folder(which consists of images), choose any folder, set the resolution (256 is prefered)
-Step 7 - you can find matte files in your folder.
+Step 6 - you can find matte files in your folder.

 Thank you.